 This enigmatic, fluid state resides in the microstructure of the computational medium: Processes that move physical atoms around constitute the irreversible aspects of traditional work, in which most operations are beyond recall.
 By contrast, the microstructure of the digital medium is comprised of bits which are specified arrangements of symbols.
 Accordingly, in the microstructure of the computational medium, arrangements and values can always be reconstructed, their previous states can be stored and recalled, additional instances and versions can be replicated, resulting in a continuously workable medium.
-[4]
+(McCullough 1996: 213-214)

-Alan Kay defines this state of being as follows:
+Alan Kay defines this state as follows:

 "The protean nature of the computer is such that it can act like a machine or like a language to be shaped and exploited.
 It is a medium that can dynamically simulate the details of any other medium, including media that cannot exist physically.
 It is not a tool, although it can act like many tools.
 It is the first metamedium, and as such it has degrees of freedom for representation and expression never before encountered and as yet barely investigated."
-[5]
+(Kay 1984: 59) I am certainly not alone in my fascination with 'the Aleph' as a talismanic object of perfection that affects cyber states of being.
+I rest my query on a large body of Cyberpunk literature in which Borgesian themes and motifs, and especially 'the Aleph,' have been a central concern and a source of inspiration: